Fire and rescue services

 The Australian Embassy has to formally ask for access through the Bahraini Embassy in Riyadh.
 Authorities approve this on a case-by-case basis, so there may be a delay.

-Behaviour in Australia that you might consider offensive or anti-social, but not criminal, could be illegal.
+Behaviour in Australia that you might consider offensive or anti-social, but not criminal, could be illegal in Bahrain.
 Anyone breaking Bahraini law, even without knowing, may be subject to severe punishment.

 Bahraini law applies to you even if you're transiting and don't leave the airport.

-Penalties for drug offences, including possession, even if you are transiting Bahrain, are severe and include the death penalty and life sentences.
+Penalties for drug offences, including buying, selling and possession, even if you are transiting Bahrain, are severe and include the death penalty and life sentences.

 Some cosmetics products and E-cigarette refills may contain ingredients that are illegal in Bahrain, such as Cannabidiol (CBD) oil.
 For more information, please contact and check with your nearest Bahraini Embassy or consulate prior to your departure to Bahrain.